 Research projects enable students at all levels to engage in rigorous inquiry, writing, and public presentation.
 Students and faculty are encouraged to work together for several semesters, and students may engage in research as an Honors Activity for more than one semester.
 In addition, all Honors College students complete a year-long Capstone Project during their senior year, which may focus on a traditional research problem, address a theoretical issue, produce a new creative work, or innovatively apply knowledge.

-Each year, our student-researchers share their work on-campus at the annual Impact & Research event, as well as in regional, national and international conferences, including the Macksey National Undergraduate Humanities Research Symposium, International Neuropsychological Society meeting, and others.
+Each year, our student-researchers share their work on-campus at the annual Undergraduate Research Forum, as well as in regional, national and international conferences, including the Macksey National Undergraduate Humanities Research Symposium, International Neuropsychological Society meeting, and others.
 An Honors College Undergraduate Travel Grant supports attendance at these virtual and in-person conferences.
 In recent years, our students’ academic work and research achievements have also been recognized by prestigious Goldwater and Gates Cambridge scholarships.

 Where to begin: